elatov/elatov.github.io/_posts/2013-03-15-rhcsa-and-rhce-chapter-8-network-installs.md

 >
 > The installation program mounts the file system on ***device*** (which must be **vfat** or **ext2**), and looks for the kickstart configuration file as ***file*** in that file system (for example, `ks=hd:sda3:/mydir/ks.cfg`). <root> </root>

-So let&#8217;s try this out.
+So let's try this out.
 Since we will setup other servers down the line, I decided to use an FTP server to serve/host the Installation Tree files.
 In this setup I will setup the RHEL6 Machine to remotely install RHEL5 on another VM.

 ### 1. Install and Setup FTP Server on RHEL 6